cryotools/cosipy/README.md

 Matlab code by Huintjes et al. (2015).

-The Python translation and model improvement of COSIMA was done by Tobias Sauter and Bjoern Sass under the umbrella of the Institute of Geography, Friedrich-Alexander-University Erlangen-Nuernberg.
+The Python translation and model improvement of COSIMA was done by
+@tsauter and @bjoesa under the umbrella of the Institute of Geography, Friedrich-Alexander-University Erlangen-Nuernberg.

 The python version of the model is subsequently called >> COSIPY <<.